 A stay in the hospital can be a stressful experience.
 Also, personal and financial problems may add to your concerns.
 Our social workers are available to help you and give you resource information.
 Support groups facilitated by the Care Coordination staff include groups for parents of infants in the intensive care nursery, pregnant patients, and a bereavement support group for those who have experienced infant loss.
 For more information or to speak with a member of the Care Coordination staff, please dial extension 8522.

 Preparing for your discharge begins on admission.
-On the day of your discharge, your doctor will write the order and tell you when you will be able to leave the hospital.
+On the day of your discharge, your nurses are required to complete a number of forms and review important information with you.
+This begins after your doctor has written the order allowing you to leave the hospital.
+We appreciate your patience through your discharge experience as it is designed with your safety in mind.
 Please make plans for someone to take you home.
 If possible, please send most of your belongings home prior to the day of discharge.

 In maternity, the mother and her baby will be transported to the car in a wheelchair.
 The baby should be placed in his or her car seat while in the hospital to ensure a proper fit.
 The base of the baby’s car seat should remain in the car, secured in the back seat of the car in the rear-facing position.
 By taking these steps, you will only need to place the baby and car seat in the already secured base.
 In the Neonatal Intensive Care Unit (NICU), the baby is not discharged by wheelchair.
 Rather, a member of the NICU staff carries the baby out of the hospital, whether or not the mother has been previously discharged.